Skip to main content

 Acceptance of, and Communication with, Foreign Technical Interns

-We are also considering further expanding the number of trainees we accept and, moving forward, recognize the need to be more considerate of the human rights of, and communicate better with, technical intern trainees.
+Going forward, we are also considering further expanding the number of trainees we accept and, moving forward, recognize the need to be more considerate of the human rights of, and communicate better with, technical intern trainees.

 Human Rights Due Diligence-driven Issue Identification